longzhen520/STTC-code/README.md

 ------------------------------------------------------

- We also provide a PPT for quickly understanding our algorithm.
+ We also provide an introduction for quickly understanding our algorithm (Image Completion Using Low Tensor Tree Rank and Total Variation Minimization.pdf).